 Renewable policies automatically renew unless the insurer gives notice within time.
 An insurer may only cancel a contract in the manner set out in the legislation.

-Under section 58 of the IC Act an insurer must provide a policyholder with a minimum 14 days’ notice of the impending expiry (time and date) of a renewable insurance policy (insurance that is provided for a particular period of time and is of a kind that is usual to renew at the end of that period of time).
+Under section 58 of the IC Act an insurer must provide a policyholder with a minimum 14 days’ notice of the impending expiry (time and date) of a renewable insurance policy (insurance that is provided for a particular period of time and is of a kind that it is usual to renew at the end of that period of time).
 If an insurer fails to give this notice in accordance with section 58, the policy is automatically reinstated, for the same length of time as the original contract or until the policyholder obtains replacement insurance, whichever occurs first.

 Section 60 of the IC Act contains a number of grounds upon which an insurer may cancel an insurance contract (which is not a life insurance contract).